abhinavkulkarni/carnd/CarND-Unscented-Kalman-Filter-Project/README.md

 Also, the NIS values for both the sensors seem to be within 95% bound for the corresponding chi squared distribution with appropriate degrees of freedom (3 for the radar and 2 for the laser).

-Radar NIS.                 |  Laser NIS :-------------------------:|:-------------------------:
+Radar NIS                  |  Laser NIS :-------------------------:|:-------------------------:
 ![](pics/radar_nis.png)    |  ![](pics/laser_nis.png)